-Submitted to Department chair by .
-Date: DEPARTMENT CHAIR'S REPORT Date received by Department Chair Upon review of the materials provided and reference Does a significant Conflict of Interest exists that wo behavior?
-No Yes Does a significant Conflict of Commitment exists th plans or behavior?
-No Yes If the answer to both questions above is "no", the fa at would require a change in the faculty member's plans or Was a satisfactory agreement for resolving the con Yes No If yes, describe the resolution. reference those materials in this space.
-If "yes", the If no, explain.
-Attach additional materials if necessary; Signature of Department Chair aculty member or proposed resolution Yes No Signature of Faculty Member DEAN'S REPORT , Date: Date received by Dean Upon review of the materials provided and reference Does a significant Conflict of Interest exists that wo behavior?
-No Yes Does a significant Conflict of Commitment exists th plans or behavior?
-No Yes ould require a change in the faculty member's plans or
+Submitted to Department chair by , Date: DEPARTMENT CHAIR'S REPORT Date received by Department Chair Upon review of the materials provided and reference Does a significant Conflict of Interest exists that woul behavior?
+No Yes Does a significant Conflict of Commitment exists that plans or behavior?
+No Yes If the answer to both questions above is "no", the fac If either question was answered "yes," please explain those materials in this space): d require a change in the faculty member's plans or would require a change in the faculty member's ulty member may proceed with the activity.
+Was a satisfactory agreement for resolving the confli YesNo If yes, describe the resolution.
+If reference those materials in this space.
+If "yes", the f no, explain.
+Attach additional materials if necessary; Signature of Department Chair RESPONSE BY FACULTY MEMBER Date Department Chair's Report was received by fac I concur with the Department Chair's analysis and/or If no, explain (attach additional materials if necessary proposed resolution Yes No Signature of Faculty Member , Date: DEAN'S REPORT Date received by Dean Upon review of the materials provided and reference Does a significant Conflict of Interest exists that woul behavior?
+No Yes those materials in this space):

+Does a significant Conflict of Commitment exists that would require a change in the faculty member's plans or behavior?
+No Yes If either question was answered "yes," please explain (attach additional materials if necessary, reference

-Was a satisfactory resolution reached by either the Department Chair and the faculty and the faculty member?
+Was a satisfactory resolution reached by either the Department Chair and the faculty member or by you and the faculty member?
 Yes No If yes, describe the resolution.
 If no, explain.
-Attach additional materials if necessar materials in this space: Signature of Dean, Date:

-RESPONSE BY FACULTY MEMBER Date Dean's Report was received by faculty member I concur with the Dean's analysis and/or proposed resolution Yes No If no, explain (attach additional materials if necessary, reference those materials in this space): If no, do you wish to appeal the Dean's decision to the Conflicts Committee?Yeno has the effect of letting the Dean's findings stand without challenge).
-If yes is checked, route to Conflicts Committee If no is checked, route to Provost sNo (checking Signature of Faculty Member, Date: REPORT OF CONFLICTS COMMITTEE Date received by Conflicts Committee Chair (or representative) Upon review of the materials provided and referenced above, attach a summary and recommendations for the Provost. d set of Date forwarded to the Provost with recommendations Signature of Committee Representative PROVOST'S REVIEW I concur with the report of the Department ChairYesNo DeanYesNo Conflicts Committee (if included)YesNo Is any further action necessary?NoYes If yes, explain: Signature of Provost , Date:
+Attach additional materials if necessary, reference those materials in this space: Signature of Dean , Date: RESPONSE BY FACULTY MEMBER Date Dean's Report was received by faculty member I concur with the Dean's analysis and/or proposed resolution.
+Yes No If no, explain (attach additional materials if necessary, reference those materials in this space): If no, do you wish to appeal the Dean's decision to the Conflicts Committee?
+Yes No (checking no has the effect of letting the Dean's findings stand without challenge).
+If ves is checked, route to Conflicts Committee If no is checked, route to Provost Signature of Faculty Member, Date: REPORT OF CONFLICTS COMMITTEE Date received by Conflicts Committee Chair (or representative) Upon review of the materials provided and referenced above, attach a summary and set of recommendations for the Provost.
+Date forwarded to the Provost with recommendations Signature of Committee Representative PROVOST'S REVIEW I concur with the report of the Department Chair Yes No Dean Yes No Conflicts Committee (if included) Yes No Is any further action necessary?
+No Yes If yes, explain: Signature of Provost , Date: